 Job 17 & 18

-We’re closing in on 2/3rd of the year gone and 2/3rd of the Bible read!
+We’re closing in on two-thirds of the year gone and two-thirds of the Bible read!
 Congratulations to those of you who are still going!

 But even if you just joined us, the Word of God is always profitable!

 On to our Bible reading …

 Verse 1 begins, “I beseech you therefore, …”

 Paul is saying “therefore”—because of everything I’ve just told you in chapters 1-11, let these truths change the way you think and act.
 Then he goes on to tell us of some of the specific ways, our salvation should be lived out.

 He begins by asking us to offer our bodies as “living sacrifices.”
 We’re called to sacrificial living.

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service (v.
 1).